YingluDeng/Gitlet_proj/README.md

 # Gitlet_proj
 ### A project for Data Structures and Algorithms.
-Gitlet In this project you'll be implementing a version-control system that mimics some of the basic features of the popular system Git.
+In this project, we will implement a version-control system that mimics some of the basic features of the popular system Git.
 Ours is smaller and simpler, however, so we have named it Gitlet.

-The project involves creating a version control system which mimics some of the basic features of Git, as well as some additional features.

 The features implemented are init, add, commit, rm, log, global-log, find, status, checkout, branch, rm-branch, reset, and merge.